LesFerch/RightClickTools/doc/v2/README.md

 <img width="303" height="552" alt="image" src="https://github.com/user-attachments/assets/f8e9e12b-c87d-47cf-a136-f941a1ba39aa#gh-dark-mode-only" />
 <img width="305" height="553" alt="image" src="https://github.com/user-attachments/assets/21216b7f-ad8a-4db5-bedd-bac31b21d2f5#gh-light-mode-only" />

 When `RightClickTools.exe` is double-clicked, it opens its own built-in tool launcher.
 The launcher menu can be configured via the file **Launcher.ini**.
+In Right-Click Tools, open **Settings** > **Right-Click Tool Settings** and edit the file **Launcher.ini** to modify this submenu.
 See the commented out examples to see how you can add third party tools, such as grepWin and Bulk Rename Utility, to the menu.
 See the **Configuration** section for entry details.

 ## Commands